Text

 Select the Wand Tool.

-Make the outline merged layer active and click on the area you want to have that photo showing…
+Make the merged layer active and click on the area you want to have that photo showing…

 Make the photo layer active and add layer mask.